-School shooting survivor says he is not a crisis actor
+School shooting survivor knocks down 'crisis actor' claim

-(CNN)David Hogg has become a strong voice among survivors of the mass shooting at Marjory Stoneman Douglas High and some are calling him a "crisis actor" and a pawn for anti-gun legislation.
+(CNN)David Hogg has become a strong voice among survivors of the mass shooting at Marjory Stoneman Douglas High.

+The attention has given him a powerful platform -- but it has also made him the subject of smear campaigns and demonstrably false conspiracy theories.

+Either he has been "coached" by his father, a former FBI agent; or he is a "pawn" for anti-gun campaigners; or, the most far-fetched, he is not a victim but a "crisis actor," paid to travel to disaster sites to argue against stricter gun laws.

 "I'm not a crisis actor," Hogg told CNN's Anderson Cooper on AC360 on Tuesday.
 "I'm someone who had to witness this and live through this and I continue to be having to do that."